AdjWang/exccpkg/README.md

 Requires ninja as default generator.
 Ninja is optional and set in `exccpkgfile.py`, use whatever you like.

-**On windows, MUST use [Developer Command Prompt or Developer PowerShell](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).** Developer console sets up compiler path as environment variable, which is essential for cmake.
+**On windows, one MUST use [Developer Command Prompt or Developer PowerShell](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).** Developer console sets up compiler path as environment variable, which is essential for cmake.

 ```
 python3 exccpkgfile.py